jeffreynghm/CityU-Hackathon-2019/README.md

 City University Hackathon 2019
 =============
-Task: To Extract Information from Annual Report for Account Opening Purpose
+Task: Extract Information from Annual Report for Account Opening Purpose
 =============

 ## Information to be extracted